marcus-grant/playbook-mycloud/notes.md

 ### Set Up Docker Socket Proxy Tasks

-For this task ansible will use an ansible module called [docker_network][ans:docker-network] which helps ansible setup discrete networks within docker.
+For this task ansible will use an ansible module called [docker_network][ansible:docker-network] which helps ansible setup discrete networks within docker.
 This is needed to segregate which networks get access to the docker socket, through the `docker-socket-proxy` container.
 The proxy container will be placed only inside this segregated network, seperate from Docker's default `bridge` network.
 Everything else we want to be publicly accessible will just go into the default network.

 Open up the role's `main.yml` task in `roles/docker-traefik-proxy`.
 Then add these lines: